GetAwayCoxn/Luashitacast-Profiles/README.md

 /pupmode - Will cycle through my tank, melee, rng, mage gear TP sets on PUP main

 /forcestring - Will force harp on BRD although I just use paeon for my dummy songs I left this variable available

+/cormsg - When playing cor messages will appear telling you lucky/unlucky, use this to toggle off or can set to off as default inside the COR.lua